Village East by Angelika: Entermedia Theatre

-By September 1977, the Jaffe Art Theatre was known as the Entermedia Theater.
+By September 1977, the Jaffe Art Theatre was known as the Entermedia Theatre.
 The theater reopened the next month with The Possessed, a dance special by Pearl Lang.
 Its operator Entermedia presented not only films but also dance, experimental legitimate shows, and other events.
 Among the Entermedia's early shows was the musical The Best Little Whorehouse in Texas, which opened in 1978 and subsequently transferred to Broadway, as well as the musical God Bless You, Mr. Rosewater in 1979.
-The theater also hosted events such as an independent film festival, a jazz showcase, and a samurai film festival.
+The theater also hosted events such as a Talking Heads concert, an independent film festival, a jazz showcase, and a samurai film festival.
 The musical Joseph and the Amazing Technicolor Dreamcoat, which later transferred to Broadway, opened at the Entermedia in 1981 and was so successful that its audience was allowed to use all the seats.
 Other popular shows at the theater were the 1982 play Lennon and the 1983 musical Taking My Turn.
 The Jaffe Art Theatre was added to the National Register of Historic Places on September 19, 1985.
 The New York City Landmarks Preservation Commission also considered protecting the theater as a landmark in 1985 and 1986 but did not make a decision.

+Second Avenue Theater

 Entermedia left the theater in 1985, and the venue was leased to M Square Productions, which renamed it the Second Avenue Theater.
 It was one of M Square's three off-Broadway houses.
 M Square's managing director Alan J. Schuster said the company wanted "to have a legitimate theater and a film theater at the Second Avenue" without incurring the exorbitant costs of Broadway theatre contracts.
 The movie theater would have been above the legitimate theater, but these plans never materialized.
 The Second Avenue hosted Zalmen Mlotek and Moishe Rosenfeld's bilingual revue The Golden Land, which opened in November 1985 and ran for 277 regular performances.
 (Note: Landmarks Preservation Commission 1993, counts both previews and regular performances.
 For example, The Golden Land is counted as having 295 performances (including 18 previews), and The Chosen is recorded as having 58 performances (including 52 previews).)
 For the 1986–1987 season, the theater staged the musical Have I Got a Girl for You!, which opened in November 1986, and the musical Staggerlee, which opened in March 1987.
 The theater also hosted a tribute to the late off-Broadway actor Charles Ludlam in mid-1987.
 The Chaim Potok play The Chosen opened in January 1988 but flopped with just six regular performances.